bennorth/phased-flashing-lights/web/index.md

 ## Choosing frequencies and phases

-Make a pattern of flashing lights which repeats every minute.
-Use *t* to say how far through the minute we are, so *t* goes from 0 steadily up to 1 over the course of a minute, then instantly drops back to 0 again.
-Want to make one image appear at t=0 and a different image at t=1/2.
-How?
+Suppose we're trying to make a pattern of flashing lights which repeats every minute.
+We'll use *t* to say how far through the minute we are, so *t* goes from 0 steadily up to 1 over the course of a minute, then instantly drops back to 0 again.
+We want to make one image appear at t=0 and a different image appear at t=1/2.
+How can we do this?

-For the pattern to repeat after a minute, every light must do an integer number of cycles in one minute.
+For the pattern to repeat after a minute, every light must do an integer number of on/off cycles in one minute.
 We'll first think about what happens for lights having different numbers of cycles fitting exactly into one minute.

-Start by thinking about what happens for a light which has 30 on/off cycles per minute, starting half-way through an "on" state.
+A light which has 30 on/off cycles per minute, starting half-way through an "on" state, behaves like this:

 <div class="circular-graph" data-freq="30" data-phase="0.0"></div>

 This picture represents the light's behaviour on a big circular track.
 A pointer sweeps round anticlockwise, completing one revolution per minute, starting with *t*&nbsp;=&nbsp;0 at the 3-o'clock position.
-At any instant, if it points at a black segment, the light is off; if it points at an orange segment, the light is on.
+At any instant, if it points at a black segment of the track, the light is off; if it points at an orange segment, the light is on.

 We set things up so the light was on at the instant *t*=0.
 It is also on at *t*=1/2, because 30 is an even number.